RAHUL13-13/BLIP/README.md

 <a name="train"/>

 ## Training
-The following commands can be used to train our X-Pool model for each dataset.
+The following commands can be used to train the model for each dataset.
 Again, the evaluation is by default set to generate results for text-to-video retrieval (t2v).
 For video-to-text retrieval (v2t) results, add the argument `--metric=v2t` to the command.

 For each command below, replace `{exp_name}` with your choice name of experiment.
 Also, replace `{videos_dir}` with the path to the dataset's videos.